microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-getmembergroups.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retorne todos os grupos dos quais o grupo especificado é membro.
-A verificação é transitiva, diferentemente da leitura da propriedade de navegação [memberOf](../api/group-list-memberof.md), que retorna somente os grupos dos quais o grupo é membro direto.
+Return all the groups that the specified group is a member of.
+The check is transitive, unlike reading the [memberOf](../api/group-list-memberof.md) navigation property, which returns only the groups that the group is a direct member of.

-Esta função dá suporte ao Office 365 e a outros tipos de grupos provisionados no Azure AD.
-O número máximo de grupos de que cada solicitação pode retornar é 2046.
-Observe que os Grupos do Office 365 não podem conter grupos, portanto associações em um Grupo do Office 365 sempre são diretas.
+Essa função suporta o Microsoft 365 e outros tipos de grupos provisionados no Azure AD.
+O número máximo de grupos que cada solicitação pode retornar é 2046.
+Observe que os grupos do Microsoft 365 não podem conter grupos.
+Portanto, a associação a um grupo do Microsoft 365 é sempre direta.

 ## <a name="permissions"></a>Permissões

-Uma das seguintes permissões é obrigatória para chamar esta API.
-Para saber mais, incluindo como escolher permissões, confira [Permissões](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 | Tipo de permissão                        | Permissões (da com menos para a com mais privilégios)                                                 |
 | :------------------------------------- | :------------------------------------------------------------------------------------------ |